Filters

 Mobile considerations

-In responsive views, filters may be hidden within the filter icon.
+In responsive views, filters can be hidden within the filter icon.
 On click, the toolbar will expand to reveal the filter.
 If there are multiple filter elements, they will be collapsed into a single faceted filter.
 Read more about toolbars in mobile views in the toolbar design guidelines.

 Examples

-Filter group in data list toolbar example of filter group in data list
+Filter group in data list toolbar

-Attribute filter in table toolbar example of attribute value filter in table
+Attribute filter in table toolbar

 Content